tloredo/sdss_legacy/README.md

 ## Example script

 Copy `ExtinctionExpt.py` from the `scripts` folder to a location outside of the distribution, and execute it with `ipython -i ExtinctionExpt.py` (the `-i` option makes iPython stay interactive after executing the script, leaving plot windows open).
 This scripts loads the catalogs, collects data for 10 MGS galaxies and 10 QSOs, and then makes some plots:

 * A plot showing spectra of 10 MGS galaxies on a common set of axes.
-* 3 plots (2 for galaxies, 1 for a QSO), each with 4 panels showing extinction-corrected SEDs for the possible choices of `(curves, map)`.
+* 3 plots (1 for an MGS galaxy, 1 for an LRG galaxy, 1 for a QSO), each with 4 panels showing extinction-corrected SEDs for the possible choices of `(curves, map)`.
 In each panel, a gray line shows the adjusted spectrum, and vertical error bars dip from the curve to the unadjusted spectrum (zoom in to see the error bars more clearly).
 A dark red curve (against the right axis) shows the extinction factor (the adjusted SED is the measured SED *divided* by this factor).

 The plots suggest that the choice of map has more impact than the choice of extinction curve family, but this is only from a cursory exploration.

+At the interactive prompt, the variables `m`, `l`, and `q` reference the catalog objects for the galaxies used in the plots (from the MGS, LRG, and QSO tables, resp.).
+You can use these to experiment with attribute access and the `xp()` and `cutout()` methods.